SrJupi/inception/README.md

 ```

-Access the WordPress site at: https://login.42.fr (replace login with your username).
+Access the WordPress site at the DOMAIN_NAME that you set on your .env file.

 ## Health Checks